How to Prepare for your Contemporary Portraits

-- Minimal jewelry is best for portraits, if you have a jewelry piece with sentimental value then bring it.
+- Minimal jewelry is usually ideal for portraits, however if you have a sentimental piece then definitely bring it.

 - Bright, dangling or gaudy jewelry can be a nice accent if you are going for a formal or evening look.

-- For boudoir sessions please bring intimate pieces you wish to be photographed along with a robe to cover up while we review the images on the monitor.
+- Boudoir sessions – please bring the pieces you wish to be photographed in along with a comfy robe to cover up while in between changes and during image review.

-Pro Tip #1 – Iron or press – Plan ahead to get this taken care of, wrinkles are very distracting and give a sloppy appearance.
+Pro Tip #1 – Iron, Press or Dry Clean – Plan ahead to get this taken care of, wrinkles are very distracting and give a sloppy appearance.
 Please take the time do this.